 For information on an 8-month-old’s sleep schedule, read our article on the topic .

-A Baby Belly: As your baby prepares to stand, you’ll they have a bit of a belly and bigger bottom.
+A Baby Belly: As your baby prepares to stand, you’ll notice their belly and bottom both stick out a little.
 This is their body creating balance for when they begin walking.

 Moving and Shaking: By 9 months many babies are crawling or scooting – the movements that lead to walking.
 Note: Some babies skip crawling and go straight to cruising.